WalterMaroney/Cosmos.Cms/Documentation/Installation/AzureClickInstall.md

-# Deploy to Azure Instructions
+# Install Cosmos to Azure

 Prerequisites: